Depending upon which reef the weather conditions permit us to get to, it can be up to 20km.

 Depending upon weather conditions we board from either Kingston pier or Cascade pier.

-Pay by cash on the day.
+Pay by cash on the day or credit card.

 Absolutely not.
 Our crew are more than happy and able to give you all the help and hints you need to achieve an excellent fishing technique and Norfolk Island experience.
 Our skippers and deckhands might even hand you a rod that they have hooked a big fish on themselves!
 First timers are made to feel just as welcome as regulars.